 The theme of playing cards emerged.

 I’d fiercely avoided some games but been a champion of others, at once eager to play but afraid to lose.
-The mechanics of these games, my experiences playing them, and the way I viewed my relationships, were all linked.
-I was fascinated by the way my life was outlined by the way I’d been unconsciously using cards as a crutch for socializing; I was literally playing games, but I’d also been trying to strategize my way through my actual life.
+The mechanics of these games, my experiences playing them, and the way I viewed my relationships, were all related.
+Loser explains why.

 Nara Baby Tracker

 The Curious Incident of The Dog in The Night-time

 Blessed are Those Who See Beautiful Things